Skip to main content

 How long does the LED battery last?

 Both bracelets use lithium coin cell batteries.
 In continuous-on mode, expect 6-12 hours depending on the mode.
-SOS (intermittent flash) lasts significantly longer than continuous.
+SOS (intermittent flash) lasts 3-4x longer than continuous because the LED cycles on and off.
 The NexfinityOne battery is slightly easier to replace but both require small screwdriver access to the battery compartment.

 Which LED bracelet is better — NVioAsport or NexfinityOne?